EventStore/EventStore/README.md

 #### Prerequisites

 - .NET Framework 4.0+
-- Windows platform SDK with compilers (v7.1) or Visual C++ installed
+- Windows Platform SDK with compilers (v7.1) or Visual C++ installed
 - Git on `PATH`
+- Powershell Community Extensions installed (for packaging)
+- ExecutionPolicy for Powershell set to RemoteSigned or Unrestricted

 #### Building Event Store